Asor-Development/Appian/Notes/InterviewQuestions.md

 26. How can you use `a!refreshVariable()` to change default behavior?
 [Answer](./OtherObjects/LocalVariables.md#disable-default-refresh-behavior-arefreshvariable)
 27. How many views can be added in a record?
 28. How do you check if a user name is taken or not?
-29. Functions
+29. Array Functions
+    - where
+    - wherecontains
+    - index
-    - repeat
+    - length
-    - mod
+    - count
     - joinarray
+    - reverse
-    - enumurate
+    - append
+30. Conversion Functions
     - tostring
     - touniformstring
+31. Text Functions
+    - len
+32. Looping Functions
+    - forEach
+33. People Functions
     - isusernametaken
-    - forEach
-    - reverse
+34. Mathematical Functions
-    - where
+    - enumurate
-    - wherecontains
+    - mod
+35. Scripting Functions
-    - index
+    - repeat

 [Answer]()
 [Answer]()